Snowflake-Labs/awesome-snowflake/README.md

 ## Community and content

-Main links for community and content:
+Main links for community and content, remember to subscribe:

 - [/r/snowflake](https://reddit.com/r/snowflake) - everything new and interesting, on reddit
 - [Stack Overflow](https://stackoverflow.com/questions/tagged/snowflake-cloud-data-platform)